tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 We introduce a new configuration `sink.tikv.delete-enable` to control delete.
 - The configuration is a boolean type with the default value `false`, which will disable the delete feature.
 - The configuration can only work in MINIBATCH transaction and upsert mode, or delete RowKind will be filtered.
-- Only support delete from table with pk or uk (can't contain null value).
+- Only support delete from table with pk/uk, make sure at least one pk/uk's value is not null. (every column should not be null for multiple-column pk/uk)

 ### Main Steps